Acxiom/metalus/spark-pipeline-engine/readme.md

 ## Getting Started
 There is some preparation and understanding that needs to happen in order to create dynamically assembled applications.

+### Application
+The Application allows application developers the ability to assemble a Spark application by providing a JSON configuration file and specifying the *ApplicationDriverSetup* during the call to 'spark-submit'.

+Visit the [Application](docs/application.md) document for more information.

 ### Steps
 The first task when preparing an application to use this project is to ensure that the reusable steps are available.
 A project containing common steps is available, but most developers will have requirements to integrate with existing